An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 How to Give Birth Naturally Without Pain

 I just saw this one gets googled a lot.
-And let me the first to tell you that all labors include some pain.
+And let me be the first to tell you that all labors include some pain.

-I once had a patient who actually had labor fairly pain free (it was actually really spooky) but then the after-birth pains came and she started screaming her head off.
+I once had a patient who actually had labor fairly pain-free (it was actually really spooky) but then the after-birth pains came and she started screaming her head off.
 Something weird with her pain receptors… but I am just saying that labor involves pain.
 Most likely, the most pain you have ever experienced.

 What Does Childbirth Feel Like Without an Epidural

 Contractions are very similar to both stomach cramps and uterine cramps.
 It’s just a muscle squeezing — same as both of those.
-The contractions get more and more intense, closer together and stronger as it progresses.
+The contractions get more and more intense, closer together, and stronger as it progresses.

 The only thing that makes it better is having the baby.
-Until then labor just gets harder and more painful until delivery {honesty moment}
+Until then labor just gets harder and more painful until delivery {honesty moment}.

 Natural Birth At Home